Pediatric Abusive Head Trauma

 This course is designed for all healthcare professionals who may intervene to prevent or identify pediatric abusive head injuries.

 In support of improving patient care, NetCE is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
 NetCE has been approved by NBCC as an Approved Continuing Education Provider, ACEP No. 6361.
 Programs that do not qualify for NBCC credit are clearly identified.
 NetCE is solely responsible for all aspects of the programs.
 As a Jointly Accredited Organization, NetCE is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organizations, not individual courses, are approved under this program.
-State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-NetCE maintains responsibility for this course.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
 Continuing Education (CE) credits for psychologists are provided through the co-sponsorship of the American Psychological Association (APA) Office of Continuing Education in Psychology (CEP).
 The APA CEP Office maintains responsibility for the content of the programs.
 NetCE is accredited by the International Accreditors for Continuing Education and Training (IACET).
 NetCE complies with the ANSI/IACET Standard, which is recognized internationally as a standard of excellence in instructional practices.
 As a result of this accreditation, NetCE is authorized to issue the IACET CEU.

 This activity was planned by and for the healthcare team, and learners will receive 1.5 Interprofessional Continuing Education (IPCE) credit(s) for learning and change.
 NetCE designates this enduring material for a maximum of 1.5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 NetCE designates this continuing education activity for 1.5 ANCC contact hour(s).
 NetCE designates this continuing education activity for 1.8 hours for Alabama nurses.
 NetCE designates this continuing education activity for 1.5 NBCC clock hour(s).
 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 1.5 MOC points in the American Board of Internal Medicine's (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.
 Completion of this course constitutes permission to share the completion data with ACCME.
 Social workers participating in this intermediate to advanced course will receive 1.5 Clinical continuing education clock hours.
 Successful completion of this CME activity, which includes participation in the evaluation component, enables the learner to earn credit toward the CME and/or Self-Assessment requirements of the American Board of Surgery's Continuous Certification program.
 It is the CME activity provider's responsibility to submit learner completion information to ACCME for the purpose of granting ABS credit.
 Successful completion of this CME activity, which includes participation in the activity with individual assessments of the participant and feedback to the participant, enables the participant to earn 1.5 MOC points in the American Board of Pediatrics' (ABP) Maintenance of Certification (MOC) program.
 It is the CME activity provider's responsibility to submit participant completion information to ACCME for the purpose of granting ABP MOC credit.
 Through an agreement between the Accreditation Council for Continuing Medical Education and the Royal College of Physicians and Surgeons of Canada, medical practitioners participating in the Royal College MOC Program may record completion of accredited activities registered under the ACCME's "CME in Support of MOC" program in Section 3 of the Royal College's MOC Program.
 AACN Synergy CERP Category B. NetCE designates this continuing education activity for 1.5 credit(s).
 NetCE is authorized by IACET to offer 0.15 CEU(s) for this program.